- TAX INFO

 Note: You must attach copies of the federal schedules that show the income and expense of the farming operation regardless of what kind of entity reports them (e.g., S corporation, trust, or partnership).
 You must also include the following:

-- A 2011 MI-1040CR with a completed schedule of household income even if you are not qualified to receive the credit (see line 8 instructions on page 6).
+- A 2012 MI-1040CR with a completed schedule of total household resources even if you are not qualified to receive the credit (see line 8 instructions on page 6).

 Note: If a claimant falsely specifies that the receipt showing payment of the property taxes is attached to the return and the property taxes are not paid before the return is filed, all future payments of credits to the claimant will be made payable jointly with the county treasurer of the county in which the property under agreement is located (Section 36109 (7)).

 - If your property tax statement includes property that is not covered under an FDRA, you must show what portion of your taxable value and property tax is for land enrolled in the FDRA.
 Your local equalization officer or your local assessor must give you this information on official letterhead, if it is not detailed on your property tax bills.

 - If you farmed under a partnership, include a copy of your U.S. Form 1065 and Schedules K and K-1.